 ), and customization (the 64th option on the character select allows players to create their own character) — but it lacked a solid story (characters thought to be Killed Off for Real

 , such as Hsu Hao, came Back from the Dead

 for no apparent reason), and the franchise's defining feature (the Fatalities) now required players to execute a button sequence for each part of the Fatality sequence

-.
+, and there were homogenized with no unique Fatalities for individuals (instead, you're limited to ripping off a sequence of limbs).
 These two glaring flaws were the most criticized aspects of Armageddon

 This is the only 3D game of the series that saw no handheld port, mainly due to the size of the roster.Armageddon